DavidLowndes/alpha-blog/README.md

-This is the repository for my first alpha-blog app.
+This is the repository for my first blog app.

 It's a learning project.